 - To make gluten free lemon blueberry muffins, swap in your favorite gluten free flour blend for the AP flour this recipe calls for.
 Be sure to over-mix your batter and let it sit for at least 30 minutes before baking for best results.

 Making these Lemon Blueberry Muffins in Advance & Storage Tips

 Make your muffins in advance!
 If stored in an airtight container, they can last for 2 days at room temperature or up to a week in the fridge.

 Let Me Know What You Think!

-If you try this recipe for lemon blueberry muffins with yogurt or any variation of it, I’d love to hear what think of it!
+If you try this recipe for lemon blueberry muffins with yogurt, I’d love to hear what you think of it!